greenrobotllc/codefrog-help/help/mas/shortcuts.md

 | `Space` | Quick Look (Preview) |
 | `↑/↓` | Navigate Files |
 | `Enter` | Open Selected File/Folder |

+*Note: When in the File Browser or Workspace screen, `⌘N` creates a new file in the current directory without prompting for a location.
+When not in these screens, it shows a save dialog.*

 ## Code Editor Shortcuts